IE-555/final-project-dshinde99/README.md

 ## 11. Select important audio features on which recommendation function is build

-# In[23]:

-* Initializes an empty DataFrame called top_100_feat to store the top 100 track features.
-* Selects the top 100 tracks based on popularity from the by_track_pop DataFrame.
-* Retrieves the audio features (danceability, energy, speechiness, acousticness, liveness) for each track from the data DataFrame and appends them to top_100_feat.
+* Retrieves the audio feature data (danceability, energy, speechiness, acousticness, liveness) for the top 100 tracks in by_track_pop.
+* Creates a new DataFrame named top_100_feat to store the extracted audio feature information.
+* Displays the first few rows of the top_100_feat DataFrame.

 ```
 col_feat_data = ['danceability', 'energy', 'speechiness', 'acousticness', 'liveness']